cypof/objectfabric/index.md

 [images.zip](https://github.com/downloads/objectfabric/objectfabric/images.zip), (sources: [GWT](https://github.com/objectfabric/objectfabric/blob/master/objectfabric.examples/gwt.sample_images/src/main/java/examples/client/Main.java), [Java](https://github.com/objectfabric/objectfabric/blob/master/objectfabric.examples/java/src/main/java/sample_images/Images.java), [C#](https://github.com/objectfabric/objectfabric/blob/master/objectfabric.examples/csharp/Sample%20Images/MainWindow.xaml.cs))

-## Users Coordination
+## User Coordination

 Concurrent updates of a Web resource require coordination, e.g. ETags with some woodoo on the client in case of conflict, to get the resource again, re-apply changes and retry.
 Otherwise an HTTP PUT from a user can override updates from another.

 Sending changes avoids this complexity.
 Two apps can get the same resource, e.g. /user123, the first sets "name", and the second "karma".
 Only one property gets written in each change representation, and no data can be lost.

-This demo is a Chat application.
+This code is a Chat application.
 It allows multiple users to modify a shared set of messages.
 When a client adds a message to the set, the change gets replicated without overriding others, and triggers a notification on other clients that displays it.

 <div id="chat">
 <ul>